encarsia/non/README.md

  * recommended: Git (it's probably already installed)
  * [ghp-import](https://pypi.org/project/ghp-import/): deploy to GitHub Pages
- * if you plan an installation: [setuptools](https://github.com/pypa/setuptools)
+ * if you plan an installation: [setuptools](https://github.com/pypa/setuptools) (**Note:** This will currently throw a SetuptoolsDeprecationWarning but still works.
+I will wrap my head around this issue and probably package the application as something more modern.)

 #### PREPARE ARCHLINUX AND ITS RELATIVES